giorgosskl08/architecture-project/Report.md

 ![speclibm](https://github.com/user-attachments/assets/1e2d67d4-4a6a-4099-8ab1-86f168e9c0e0)

-Based on the results shown on the graphs and general information and knowledge regarding the CPI we extracted the following conclusions:
+Based on the results shown on the graphs and general information and knowledge regarding the CPI we can extract the following conclusions:
 - Cache Size: Larger L1 and L2 caches help benchmarks with larger working sets by reducing memory misses.
 - Associativity: Benchmarks with higher conflict misses benefit from increased associativity.
 - Cache Line Size: Benchmarks with sequential memory access patterns benefit greatly from increased cache line size.